-Help Center> Cloud Container Engine> User Guide> Observability> Best Practices> Monitoring Metrics of Master Node Components Using Prometheus
+Help Center/ Cloud Container Engine/ User Guide/ O&M/ O&M Best Practices/ Monitoring Master Node Components Using Prometheus

-This section describes how to use Prometheus to monitor the kube-apiserver, kube-controller, kube-scheduler and etcd-server components on the master node.
+This section describes how to use Prometheus to monitor the kube-apiserver, kube-controller, kube-scheduler and etcd-server components on the master nodes.

-Collecting Metrics of Master Node Components Using Prometheus
+Collecting the Metrics of Master Node Components Using Self-Built Prometheus

-This section describes how to collect metrics of master node components using Prometheus.
+This section describes how to collect the metrics of master node components using self-built Prometheus.

 • The cluster version must be 1.19 or later.

-• You need to install Prometheus using Helm by referring to Prometheus.
-You need to use prometheus-operator to manage installed Prometheus.
-For details, see Prometheus Operator.
+• You need to install self-built Prometheus using Helm by referring to Prometheus.
+You need to use prometheus-operator to manage the installed Prometheus by referring to Prometheus Operator.

-The Prometheus (Prometheus) add-on is end of maintenance and does not support this function.
-Therefore, do not use this add-on.
+Because the Prometheus add-on (Prometheus) is end of maintenance and does not support this function, you are advised not to use this add-on.

 1. Use kubectl to connect to the cluster.